asamallab/ReCAnt/Code/Data_processing/README.md

 ---

 ### ECOTOX
 Scripts to parse and process ecotoxicity data from the [ECOTOX Knowledgebase](https://cfpub.epa.gov/ecotox/).
+The ASCII Data file must be manually downloaded from the ECOTOX downloads page before running the scripts.

 ECOTOX version used: 11 Sept 2025